lspvic/jupyter_tensorboard/README.rst

     **NOTE:**

     The python version are important, you must be sure that your *jupyter*, *jupyter_tensorboard*, *tensorflow* have the same python version.
 If your tensorflow python and jupyter python versions are different, e.g., use tensorflow in py2 but jupyter starts in py3, both versions of tensorflow(py2 and py3) should be installed, and jupyter_tensorboard should install to py3, in accordance with jupyter.

 #.
-Enabling the notebook server to load the server extension.
-A `jupyter` subcommand is provided for this.
-You can enable the serverextension and the configurator nbextensions listed below for the current user with

-    ``jupyter tensorboard enable --user``

-    The command accepts the same flags as the ``jupyter serverextension`` command provided by notebook versions >= 5.0, including ``--system`` to enable in system-wide config (the default), or ``--sys-prefix`` to enable in config files inside python's ``sys.prefix``, such as for a virtual environment.
-The provided ``jupyter tensorboard`` command can also be used to ``disable``.

-#.
 Restart the jupyter notebook server.